Do you want to capture some amazing Valentine’s Day images, but you’re fresh out of ideas?

 Bring out that macro lens.

-Because a macro lens will help you see the world differently.
+A macro lens will help you see the world differently.
 It will open up so many photo opportunities you didn’t even know existed.

-Macro images of red roses.
+Close-up shots of red roses.

 I recommend purchasing a few roses from your local grocery store (they’re bound to have some in stock!), then take them home and put them in a vase.

 Oh, and if you don’t have a macro lens, don’t worry.
 Just find your closest-focusing lens and go nuts!

 2. Put Your Rings in a Book (to Create a Heart!)

 Just take off your own ring or your significant other’s ring.
 Put it in a book, dead center between the pages.